 SBCCD programs award completers with an associate degree, but the demand for jobs considers a bachelor's degree level of education.
 Numbers may not sum due to rounding.
+Source: Emsi program demand gap model.

 LIBERAL ARTS TRANSFER STUDENTS

 A number of students attend SBCCD with the intention of transferring to a four-year institution to receive a bachelor's degree.
 Although these students study any number of topics at the district, a large portion of them receive an Associate of Arts in Liberal Arts.
 In fact, over the past three years, 628 students, on average, have completed such a program.